IamRevan1987/Rebel-Alliance-HomeLab/docs/architecture/vm-roles.md

 This document defines the intended roles, responsibilities, and security posture of each virtual machine in the RAS-lab environment.
 No VMs are built at this stage; this is a documentation-first design artifact.

-## VM: RAS-lab-core-linux
+## VM: RAS-Workstation-Alpha
-**Role:** Core services, logging source, and security baseline
+**Role:** Core services, web hosting, logging source, security baseline, AI Integration

 **Purpose**
 - Acts as the primary “server” system
 - Centralizes authentication logs and application logs
-- Serves as a realistic Linux administration target
+- Hosts faux website to demonstrate network connectivity/shares.

 **Planned Responsibilities**
-- Linux user account hosting (role-based users)
-- SSH access management
+- Active Directory user and group management
+- Web Services
-- System and auth logging
+- SOC Logging and tests
-- Python-based service or utility logging (lab-safe)

 **Security Expectations**
 - Minimal package install
 - Principle of least privilege
 - SSH hardening (key-based auth planned)
 - Local firewall enabled
-- Central log forwarding to Splunk
+- Central log forwarding to TBD SIEM

 **Primary Log Sources**
 - `/var/log/auth.log`